TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

     - because then we're trusting discord it's not returning wrong steam accounts

 - lets launch a connection after signin after all
-- Would be good to finally implement the server details

 - We could have login with steam instead of linking but im not convinced
     - let's have a page for linking, it will be trivial